-- Provide code enforcement and programs to help maintain and uplift neighborhoods that have areas of blight, disrepair, or have suffered from the economy. - Ensuring that landlords and developers follow fair housing practices when renting or selling homes. - Ensure that the housing market in Lakeport provides a diverse range of housing types, including single-family homes, townhomes, apartments, and condominiums to meet the varied needs of local residents. - Homebuyer assistance programs, such as a first-time homebuyer loan or grant program. - Encourage the rehabilitation of existing housing stock in older neighborhoods.
+- Provide code enforcement and programs to help maintain and uplift neighborhoods that have areas of blight, disrepair, or have suffered from the economy. - Ensuring that landlords and developers follow fair housing practices when renting or selling homes. - Ensure that the housing market in Lakeport provides a diverse range of housing types, including single-family homes, townhomes, apartments, and condominiums to meet the varied needs of local residents. - Homebuyer assistance programs, such as a first-time homebuyer loan or grant program.

-- Housing for seniors. - Emergency housing assistance (assistance with utility bills and/or loan payment). - Ensure that children who grow up in Lakeport can afford to live in Lakeport. - Provide shelters and transitional housing for the homeless, along with services to help move people into permanent housing. - Housing for large families, veterans, and/or persons with disabilities. - Housing rehabilitation or repair loan program. - Make it easier to build homes.
+- Encourage the rehabilitation of existing housing stock in older neighborhoods. - Housing for seniors. - Emergency housing assistance (assistance with utility bills and/or loan payment). - Ensure that children who grow up in Lakeport can afford to live in Lakeport. - Provide shelters and transitional housing for the homeless, along with services to help move people into permanent housing. - Housing for large families, veterans, and/or persons with disabilities. - Housing rehabilitation or repair loan program. - Make it easier to build homes.

-The majority of respondents (64%) felt that the different housing types in Lakeport currently meet their needs.
-The types of housing identified as being most needed in the City were identified as single family (detached) (54%), apartments (39%), duplex, triplex, and fourplex units (32%), condominiums or townhomes (28%), and senior housing (28%).
+The majority of respondents (63%) felt that the different housing types in Lakeport currently meet their needs.
+The types of housing identified as being most needed in the City were identified as single family (detached) (53%), apartments (38%), duplex, triplex, and fourplex units (30%), condominiums or townhomes (28%), senior housing (28%), and housing for people with disabilities (20%).